-Co-op Term III
+Co-op Term III 1.0 unit

 Prerequisite: Completion of professional development program delivered by the Co-op office.
 Completion of courses prescribed by the Department of Communication Studies course sequence (PBRL 2015, 3012, 3013, 3014, 3022) or permission of the department.